Lee University

-Lee University is a private Christian university in Cleveland, Tennessee.
-It was originally the Church of God Bible Training School, a small Bible institute founded in 1918 with twelve students and one teacher, Nora I. Chambers.
-The school grew and became Lee College, with a Bible college and junior college on its current site, in 1948.
+Lee University is a private Christian university in Cleveland, Tennessee, United States.
+It was founded in 1918 as the Church of God Bible Training School with twelve students and one teacher, Nora I. Chambers.
+The school grew to become Lee College, with a Bible college and junior college on its current site, in 1948.
 Twenty years later, Lee received accreditation by the Southern Association of Colleges and Schools as a four-year liberal arts college.
-In 1997, Lee made the transition from college to comprehensive university.
-The university is divided into six colleges and schools: the College of Arts & Sciences, the Helen DeVos College of Education, the School of Business, the School of Music, the School of Nursing, and the School of Religion.
-The university also offers online degrees through the Division of Adult Learning.
-The university is named for F.J.
-Lee, its second president.
+In 1997, Lee became a university; it now offers master's degrees as well as undergraduate degrees.